cxhernandez/cxhernandez.com/_posts/2014-11-14-jointplot-d3.markdown

 ymax, ymin = tuple(np.array([ymax, ymin]) + 0.25*(ymax - ymin)*np.array([1, -1]))
 {% endhighlight %}

-These values will be useful for the KDE joint plot as well.
+These values will be useful for making the KDE joint plot as well.

 Now, we can use the following code to generate the figure: